xalaida/laravel-nuxt-docker/README.md

 If you want to check how all sent mail look, just go to [http://localhost:8026](http://localhost:8026).

-[MailHog](https://github.com/mailhog/MailHog) is an email testing tool for developers.
+[MailHog](https://github.com/mailhog/mailhog) is an email testing tool for developers.

 ## Client

-Here will be placed your Laravel app.
+Your Nuxt app will be placed in the `/client` directory.

 ## Installation

-To build and install a new Nuxt app, execute the `install.sh` script from the `/client` directory:
+To build and install a new Nuxt app, execute the `install.sh` script:

 ```bash
 cd client